genropy/genropy_saved/docs/genro/commons/attributes/action.rst

 definition and description
 ==========================

-    The *action* attribute is a javascript callback that receives all the ``**kwargs`` parameters.
+    The *action* attribute allows to write javascript code [#]_.

-    It receives a string with javascript code.
-For more information of the usage of javascript in Genro please check the :ref:`javascript` section.
+    For example, if you use the *action* attribute on a button, the javascript code will be executed after user click the button

 .. _action_validity: